 Kubernetes v1.21 [stable]

-EndpointSlices provide a simple way to track network endpoints within a Kubernetes cluster.
-They offer a more scalable and extensible alternative to Endpoints.
+Kubernetes' EndpointSlice API provides a way to track network endpoints within a Kubernetes cluster.
+EndpointSlices offer a more scalable and extensible alternative to Endpoints.

 In Kubernetes, an EndpointSlice contains references to a set of network endpoints.
 The control plane automatically creates EndpointSlices for any Kubernetes Service that has a selector specified.
 These EndpointSlices include references to all the Pods that match the Service selector.
 EndpointSlices group network endpoints together by unique combinations of protocol, port number, and Service name.
 The name of a EndpointSlice object must be a valid DNS subdomain name.

-As an example, here's a sample EndpointSlice resource for the
+As an example, here's a sample EndpointSlice object, that's owned by the

 apiVersion: discovery.k8s.io/v1 kind: EndpointSlice metadata: name: example-abc labels: kubernetes.io/service-name: example addressType: IPv4 ports: - name: http protocol: TCP port: 80 endpoints: - addresses: - "10.1.2.3" conditions: ready: true hostname: pod-1 nodeName: node-1 zone: us-west2-a